FoxEvoh/SSH-XRAY-Websocket-Multiport/README.md

 ## ⚠️ PLEASE README ⚠️
 <b>
- AUTOSCRIPT WEBSOCKET MULTIPORT INI SESUAI UNTUK TRICK MERAH - KUNING - BIRU (MALAYSIA) <br>
+ THIS MULTIPORT WEBSOCKET AUTOSCRIPT IS SUITABLE FOR RED - YELLOW - BLUE (WORLD) TRICK <br>
  <br>
- 1. LINK CONFIG SIAP GENERATE UNTUK TELCO MERAH - KUNING - BIRU (MALAYSIA) <br>
+ 1. LINK CONFIG READY TO GENERATE FOR TELCO RED - YELLOW - BLUE (MALAYSIA) <br>
- 2. JIKA TERDAPAT SEBARANG BUG / GLITCH BOLEH LAPORKAN PADA SAYA DI TELEGRAM : @Vinstechmy <br>
+ 2. IF THERE IS ANY BUG / GLITCH YOU CAN REPORT TO ME ON TELEGRAM : @FoxEvoh <br>
  <br>

- SILA PASTIKAN SETTING DOMAIN DI CLOUDFLARE ANDA SEPERTI DIBAWAH (SSL/TLS SETTINGS) <br>
+ PLEASE MAKE SURE YOUR DOMAIN SETTINGS IN YOUR CLOUDFLARE AS BELOW (SSL/TLS SETTINGS) <br>
  ![image](https://user-images.githubusercontent.com/82468311/191471897-986ebe25-5330-4997-8a44-5468b422482a.png) <br>

 ![image](https://user-images.githubusercontent.com/82468311/191472903-b55cd39a-8909-4f7c-b3ad-013cb3c91282.png)